aaronvandorn/Neotrellis-Isomorphic-Chord-Keyboard/README.md

 The Chord mode will cycle through scale and mode, and the chord forms (maj/min/dim/aug/sus2/sus4/7/maj7/m7), and you can optionally select different layouts (Wicki-Hayden, thirds) in the file.

+This code has also includes instructions on how to add a TRS MIDI out based on a simple circuit, and how to add a DAC connection to output CV signals via the 12C connectors on the Neotrellis PCBs.

 To install, place the code.py file into the root directory of the Neotrellis.